wing5wong/artisan-whs-static/source/_courses/PLS1.md

   - VDF2
   - VHT2
   - VMA2
+standards:
+  - "548"
+  - "1293"
+  - "29299"
+  - "29301"
+  - "29303"
 course_fees: null
 endorsement: false
 ---
-Pathways Life Skills is a programme for Year 11 students where the major focus is to ensure they have developed skills needed in life and to succeed in a work environment.
+Progressive Life Skills is a programme for Year 11 students where the major focus is to ensure they have developed skills needed in life and to succeed in a work environment.
 Students are able to gain NCEA Level 1.
 Students work through the units on offer at a pace suited to their learning style and gain the credits once they have completed the assessments.
 This is a self driven course ensuring that students develop time management skills.

 As appropriate units are identified based on the students and needs and interests they will be added to the course.